Taijitu: Modern yin-yang symbol

 In the standard form of the contemporary symbol, one draws on the diameter of a circle two non-overlapping circles each of which has a diameter equal to the radius of the outer circle.
 One keeps the line that forms an "S", and one erases or obscures the other line.
-The design is also described as a "pair of fishes nestling head to tail against each other".
+In 2008 the design was also described by Isabelle Robinet as a "pair of fishes nestling head to tail against each other".

 The Soyombo symbol of Mongolia may be prior to 1686.

 It combines several abstract shapes, including a Taiji symbol illustrating the mutual complement of man and woman.
 In socialist times, it was alternatively interpreted as two fish symbolizing vigilance, because fish never close their eyes.

-The modern symbol has also been widely used in martial arts, particularly t'ai chi ch'uan (Taijiquan), and Jeet Kune Do, since the 1970s.
+The modern symbol has also been widely used in martial arts, particularly tai chi, and Jeet Kune Do, since the 1970s.

 In this context, it is generally used to represent the interplay between hard and soft techniques.

 The dots in the modern "yin-yang symbol" have been given the additional interpretation of "intense interaction" between the complementary principles, i.e. a flux or flow to achieve harmony and balance.

 Similar symbols

 Similarities can be seen in Neolithic–Eneolithic era Cucuteni–Trypillia culture on the territory of current Ukraine and Romania.
 Patterns containing ornament looking like Taijitu from archeological artifacts of that culture were displayed in the Ukraine pavilion at the Expo 2010 in Shanghai, China.

 The interlocking design is found in artifacts of the European Iron Age.
 Similar interlocking designs are found in the Americas: Xicalcoliuhqui.

 While this design appears to become a standard ornamental motif in Iron-Age Celtic culture by the 3rd century BC, found on a wide variety of artifacts, it is not clear what symbolic value was attached to it.
 Unlike the Chinese symbol, the Celtic yin-yang lack the element of mutual penetration, and the two halves are not always portrayed in different colors.
 Comparable designs are also found in Etruscan art.
+The Irish Air Corps used a similar design in green and orange (without the dots) for its roundel between 1939 and 1954.